-It’s that time of the year again: Electronic Art’s biggest summer gaming showcase is back – but this time as a digital event, due to the ongoing coronavirus pandemic.
-Despite the cancellation of this year’s Electronic Entertainment Expo (E3), EA has announced that it will still go ahead with the reveal of upcoming games at its annual Play Live event.
+It’s that time of the year again: Electronic Arts’ biggest summer gaming showcase is back – but this time as a digital event, due to the ongoing coronavirus pandemic.
+Despite the cancellation of this year’s Electronic Entertainment Expo (E3), EA went ahead with the reveal of upcoming games at its annual Play Live event.

 What’s the latest news?

 - EA announces five new games at EA Live Play 2020

 - Watch brand new Star Wars Squadrons gameplay

 - EA teases Battlefield and Dragon Age 4, gives an insight into next-gen